shikhirsingh/ExtJS-AppCamp-Govt/Instructions/01-SetupInstructions/README.md

 [INF] Server started at port : 1841

 ```
-* Do not close this Terminal / Command Prompt window until you are done with Step 7
+* Do not close this Terminal / Command Prompt window until you are done with the Setup Instructions.
+You may wish to minimize this window to avoid accidently closing this window.

 * Now visit the following site [http://localhost:1841/](http://localhost:1841) and ensure you can see the following:
 <img src="correct_setup.jpg" align="center" />